No part of this website (i-base.info) sets cookies (small pieces of text stored temporarily on your computer).

 Disclosure required by law

-Personal information may be disclosed if in good faith HIV i-Base believes this is necessary to comply with the law or at the order of a law enforcement or other agency authorised to order disclosure.
+Personal information may be disclosed if in good faith i-Base believes this is necessary to comply with the law or at the order of a law enforcement or other agency authorised to order disclosure.

 Ordering – concerns about internet security and privacy